-The 25th percentile LSAT Score at the University of Michigan is 167
+- The 25th percentile LSAT Score at the University of Michigan is 166.

-- The Median LSAT Score at the University of Michigan is 169
+- The Median LSAT Score at the University of Michigan is 171.

-- The 75th percentile LSAT Score at the University of Michigan is 170
+- The 75th percentile LSAT Score at the University of Michigan is 172.

 GPA to get into the University of Michigan (Ann Arbor)

-The 25th percentile undergrad GPA at the University of Michigan is 3.59
+- The 25th percentile undergrad GPA at the University of Michigan is 3.61

-- The Median undergrad GPA at the University of Michigan is 3.76
+- The Median undergrad GPA at the University of Michigan is 3.84

-- The 75th percentile undergrad GPA at the University of Michigan is 3.87
+- The 75th percentile undergrad GPA at the University of Michigan is 3.93

 The Law School considers all aspects of an application to determine a candidate’s promise as a potential law student and practicing attorney.
 We carefully review essays and letters of recommendation to determine an applicant’s particular intellectual strengths, non-academic achievements, and unique personal circumstances, while also paying close attention to Law School Admission Test (LSAT) scores and undergraduate curricula and GPA.